The services of the Shoah Memorial

 Review of the history of the Shoah/ Publications

-Founded in 1946 under the name Le Monde juif, the world’s first journal specializing in the Shoah became the Revue d'histoire de la Shoah in 1997.
-This bi-annual publication is a scientific tool, but also a place for exchange and reflection between researchers and witnesses from all over the world.
-The journal’s team also publishes, in co-edition with Calmann-Lévy, the books of the Memorial de la Shoah collection.
+Created in 1946 under the name of Le Monde juif, the first magazine in the world specialized on the Shoah became in 1997 the Revue d'histoire de la Shoah.
+This biannual publication is a scientific tool, but also a place for exchange and reflection between researchers and witnesses from all over the world.
+The journal’s team also publishes, in co-edition with Calmann-Lévy, the works from the Mémorial de la Shoah collection.

 Contact: rhs@memorialdelashoah.org